Guided by Elderflower

 Store in airtight container and keep in refrigerator.
 Enjoy within 2-3 days or you can freeze for later use.
 I enjoy this pesto on slices of sourdough, fresh pasta, and to mix into a soft cheese for a creamy spread.

 Chickweed is a cooling and moistening nutrient-dense herb that thrives in early spring.
-This cute short-lived annual with white star-shaped flowers can help encourage lymph flow and may also support the healing of cysts, a fantastic ally for when stagnation is paired with heat.
+This short-lived annual with white star-shaped flowers can help encourage lymph flow and may also support the healing of cysts, a fantastic ally for when stagnation is paired with heat.

 Enjoy the season guided ones!